 22. Go for a family bike ride.

-26. Write new lyrics to your favorite Christmas carols and record them.
+26. Write new lyrics to your favorite songs, and record them.

-27. Write New Year’s resolution decorations and hang them on the tree.
+27. Make new decorations, and hang them on the tree.

 28. Host a New Year’s Eve slumber party.